Skip to content

 Any suggestion from Sourcery will be highlighted/underlined.
 Hover your mouse over the underlined/highlighted section to see a description of the proposed change and a diff of the changes.
 There are three ways to interact with a Sourcery suggestion:

-• Select the highlighted line & open up the Quick Fix menu (usually Cmd . or Ctrl .) to bring up the menu of Sourcery actions to accept or skip the change.
+• Select the highlighted line & open up the Quick Fix menu (Ctrl+. or Cmd+.) to bring up the menu of Sourcery actions to accept or skip the change.

 • Click on the lightbulb icon next to the underlined line and then select to accept the refactoring